-§48.46 (2) Burglary, Theft, Receipt of Stolen Property
+§52.46 (2) Burglary, Theft, Receipt of Stolen Property

-A conviction of burglary, theft, or receipt of stolen property is an aggravated felony if a sentence of one year is imposed.
-8 USC 1101(a)(43)(G).
+Burglary, theft, or receipt of stolen property is an aggravated felony if a one-year sentence is imposed.
+8 USC §1101(a)(43)(G).
 Aggravated felon status can be prevented in all cases by avoiding the one-year sentence.
-See §48.10, 48.42 for discussion of sentence.
+See §\$52.10, 52.42 for discussion of sentence.

-Burglary with a one-year sentence imposed has the potential to be an aggravated felony in three ways: as burglary, as a crime of violence (8 USC \$1101(a)(43)(F); see \$48.47 for discussion), or possibly as attempted theft.
+Burglary with a one-year sentence imposed has the potential to be an aggravated felony in three ways: as burglary, as a crime of violence (8 USC §1101(a)(43)(F); see §52.47 for discussion), or possibly as attempted theft.
 For this purpose, the Ninth Circuit adopted the Supreme Court's generic definition of burglary as unlawful entry into a building to commit a crime.
 It therefore held that burglary of an automobile under Pen C §360(b) was not an aggravated felony as a burglary.
 It further found that felony burglary of a car is not an aggravated felony as a crime of violence.
-Ye v INS (9th Cir 2000) 214 F3d 1128, citing to Taylor v U.S. (1990) 495 US 575, 109 L Ed 2d 607, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; the generic definition is unlawful entry into a building with intent to commit a crime).
-California Pen C §460(b) is a divisible statute, including the offenses of burgling a building, car, and other structures.
-If the record of conviction (the charging documents, plea or verdict, and sentence) is vague as to whether or not the §460(b) conviction is for entry into a building, the offense will not constitute "burglary" or a "crime of violence" for this purpose and will not be an aggravated felony.
-For further discussion of record of conviction, see §48.26.
+Ye v INS (9th Cir 2000) 214 F3d 1128, citing Taylor v U.S. (1990) 495 US 575, 109 L Ed 2d 607, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; generic definition is unlawful entry into a building with intent to commit a crime).
+California's Pen C §460(b) is a divisible statute, including the offenses of burgling a building, car, and other structures.
+If the record of conviction (the charging documents, plea or verdict, and sentence) is vague as to whether the §460(b) conviction is for entry into a building, the offense will not constitute "burglary" or a "crime of violence" for this purpose and will not be an aggravated felony.
+For further discussion of record of conviction, see §52.26.
 In contrast, Pen C §460(a), burglary of a dwelling, will be held to be burglary under the generic definition.
-For further discussion of burglary, see Brady, California Criminal Law and Immigration §9.10 (2002).
+For further discussion of burglary, see Brady et al., California Criminal Law and Immigration §9.10 (2004).

 A "theft offense (including receipt of stolen property)" is an aggravated felony if a one-year sentence is imposed.
-8 USC 1101(a)(43)(G).
+8 USC §1101(a)(43)(G).
 Returning to burglary, for example, if the record of conviction shows that burglary of a car was with intent to commit theft, immigration authorities may argue that this is analogous to an attempted theft and is therefore an aggravated felony if a one-year sentence is imposed.
-(In Ye v INS (9th Cir 2000) 214 F3d 1128, however, the Ninth Circuit did not discuss this theory, but did hold generally that defendant, convicted of entering an auto with intent to commit theft, was not an aggravated felon.)
 A safer record of conviction would be phrased in the disjunctive, indicating entry with intent to commit theft or any felony.
+The Ninth Circuit held that an offense meets the aggravated felony definition of theft even if there is intent only to temporarily deprive the owner of property rights.
+However, the theft must be of property.
+Penal Code §484 is a divisible statute for this purpose because it includes theft of labor.
+U.S. v Corona-Sanchez (9th Cir 2002) 291 F3d 1201, 1205 (en banc).